Report by Daniel Mortlock:

-Most years the last few Remnants games of the season are an exercise in frustration, as a club full of players who can't believe where the summer has gone try to defy short evenings and awful weather to get in a few more games before all Cambridge's cricket grounds get turned into football pitches.
+Most years the last few Remnants games of the season are an exercise in frustration, as a club-ful of players who can't believe where the summer has gone try to defy short evenings and awful weather to get in a few more games before all Cambridge's cricket grounds get turned into football pitches.
 But not this year.
-After an early start last night allowed us to play an entire extra innings against Cambridge Consultants, a combination of clear skies and punctual players meant we got to play an (almost) full-length game without any serious light problems.
+After an early start last night allowed us to play an entire extra innings against Cambridge Consultants, a combination of clear skies and punctual players meant we got an (almost) full-length game this evening without any serious light problems.